Hiding Out

-Hiding Out is a 1987 American comedy-drama film starring Jon Cryer as a state's witness who disguises himself as a high school student in order to avoid being killed by the mob.
+Hiding Out is a 1987 American romantic thriller comedy-drama film starring Jon Cryer as a state's witness who disguises himself as a high school student in order to avoid being killed by the mob.

 Plot

-Revealed shortly into the movie, Andrew Morenski and two others, all stockbrokers, have passed bogus bonds for a mobster awaiting trial.
+Andrew Morenski and two others, all stockbrokers, have passed bogus bonds for a mobster awaiting trial.
 After an evening out at a bar, one of them is killed in his home.
 The next morning, the FBI take the other two into protective custody.

 Convincing his FBI bodyguards to have breakfast out of the safe house, Andrew and the agents are followed by hitmen.
 One of the bodyguards is killed in the diner, the other injured, and Andrew flees the scene.
 While running from the hitmen, he boards a train, temporarily escaping.
 Andrew hitchhikes with a truck driver to Topsail, Delaware, where he phones his Aunt Lucy, who tells him to meet her at the high school where she is the nurse.

 Shaving his beard and bleaching the sides of his hair blonde give Andrew a punk look.
-He trades his $500 Italian sports coat for a peacoat from a bum to complete the look.
-Arriving at Topsail High School, the office personnel, mistake him for a new student and register him for classes.
+He trades his $500 Italian sports coat for an overcoat from a bum to complete the look.
+Arriving at Topsail High School, the office personnel mistake him for a new student and register him for classes.
 He takes the name of Maxwell Hauser (off a Maxwell House coffee can).

 Andrew's cousin does not recognize him at first.
 He eventually pulls him aside, revealing himself.
 He also sleeps at Patrick's, unbeknownst to his aunt.

 Not willing to take the teachers' attitudes, Andrew becomes a hero to those tired of the school's status quo.
 This upsets Kevin O'Roarke, the current class president, and captures the heart of Ryan Campbell.
 During an afternoon at the local diner, he accidentally drops a birthday card meant for his grandmother (who had raised him) and it gets mailed.
 Later, a hitman posing as an FBI agent contacts his grandmother and sees the card and its postmark, telling him where Andrew is hiding.